 WWL is excited about the prospect of contributing to and participating in the planning for Wellington's part in the Rugby World Cup 2011.
+Ongoing regular meetings with the City Council Rugby World Cup Directorate is ensuring a collaborative effort between WCC and WWL, and as a result we expect a seamless organisation of this significant event on the waterfront.

-The Wharewaka will be the heart of the Rugby World Cup Festival, and Queens Wharf will be a natural congregation point for locals and visitors alike.
+The wharewaka will be the heart of the Rugby World Cup Festival, and Queens Wharf will be a natural congregation point for locals and visitors alike.